 All of the art work and collectibles being sold by Adams-Byrd have been collected and selected one at a time by the proprietor, an art historian with many years of training and experience in university art history departments, museums, galleries and historic sites both in the U.S. and abroad.
 Our small family business has been based in the Washington, D.C. area for many years.
 Our online presence has now replaced our brick & mortar locations.
 The art and collectibles that we are offering to discerning shoppers are special and unique pieces that have been carefully “curated” by us.

-********* WINTER SPECIAL -- For a few days our $59.00 regular price is being lowered to $49.00 (still with free shipping) **************
+********* FALL SPECIAL -- For a few weeks our $59.00 regular price is being lowered to $49.00 (still with free shipping) **************